-One step dial for Turnk line:
+Tips for One stage dialing for trunk line:

-1. Set mode to strip.

-2. Let OP number and prefix number are the same.

-3. Set a suitable range for length.

-4. Select a specific interface.
+- 1. Set the mode to "Strip" - 2.
+Let the OP number and Prefix number be the same. - 3.
+Set a suitable range for the length fields. - 4.
+Select a specific route for this rule.

-For example, op number and prefix are "1" and interface is VoiP1.
-When a extension dial "12345", PBX will dial "2345" by VoIP1.
+For example, set op number and prefix number to 1, and set the route to VoiP1.
+When an extension dial "12345", PBX will dial "2345" to the route of VoIP1.

+5. Backup route will trigger when defalut route not registed or receive fail response.

 Enable Check this box to invoke this setting.

-Prefix Number The phone number set here is used to add, strip, or replace the OP number.
+Match Prefix It is used to match with the number you dialed and can be modified with the OP Number by the mode (add, strip or replace).

 Mode None - No action.

-Add - When you choose this mode, the OP number will be added with the prefix number for calling out through the specific VoIP interface.
-Strip - When you choose this mode, the OP number will be deleted by the prefix number for calling out through the specific VoIP interface.
-For example, the OP number of 886 will be deleted completely for the prefix number is set with 886.
+Add - When you choose this mode, the OP number will be added before the prefix number for calling out through the specific route.

+Strip - When you choose this mode, partial or the whole prefix number will be deleted according to the OP number.
+Take the above picture (Prefix Table Setup web page) as an example, the OP number of 886 will be deleted completely for the prefix number is set with 886.

 Replace - When you choose this mode, the OP number will be replaced by the prefix number for calling out through the specific VoIP interface.
+Take the above picture (Prefix Table Setup web page) as an example, the prefix number of 03 will be replaced by 8863.
+For example: dial number of "031111111" will be changed to "88631111111" and sent to SIP server.

+Mode

+OP Number

+Min Len

+Max Len

+Route

-For example, if the OP number is set with 03, it will be replaced by 8863 (prefix number).
-Dial number of "031111111" will be changed to "8863111111" and sent to SIP server.
-Mode Replace None Add Strip Replace OP Number The front number you type here is the first part of the account number that you want to execute special function (according to the chosen mode) by using the prefix number.
-Min Len Set the minimal length of the dial number for applying the prefix number settings.
+The front number you type here is the first part of the account number that you want to execute special function (according to the chosen mode) by using the prefix number.

+Set the minimal length of the dial number for applying the prefix number settings.
 Take the above picture (Prefix Table Setup web page) as an example, if the dial number is between 7 and 9, that number can apply the prefix number settings here.

-Max Len Set the maximum length of the dial number for applying the prefix number settings.
+Set the maximum length of the dial number for applying the prefix number settings.

-Interface

-Choose the one that you want to enable the prefix number settings from the saved SIP accounts.
-Please set up one SIP account first to make this interface available.
+Choose the one that you want to enable the match prefix settings from the saved SIP accounts.
+Please set up one SIP account first to make this route available.
+This item will be changed according to the port settings configured in IP PBX>>PBX System>>Phone Settings and IP PBX>>Line Settings>>SIP Trunk.